oracle-samples/accelerators/README.md

 ---Instructions for compiling/testing/deploying/running---

-Follow the intstructions provided in the documentation on the OTN page
+Follow the instructions provided in the documentation on the OTN page

 ---Installation instructions---